graphql-python/graphene/docs/types/objecttypes.rst

 Each field on an *ObjectType* in Graphene should have a corresponding resolver method to fetch data.
 This resolver method should match the field name.
 For example, in the ``Person`` type above, the ``full_name`` field is resolved by the method ``resolve_full_name``.

 Each resolver method takes the parameters:
-* :ref:`ResolverRootArgument` for the value object use to resolve most fields
+* :ref:`ResolverParamParent` for the value object use to resolve most fields
-* :ref:`ResolverInfoArgument` for query and schema meta information and per-request context
+* :ref:`ResolverParamInfo` for query and schema meta information and per-request context
-* :ref:`ResolverGraphQLArguments` as defined on the **Field**.
+* :ref:`ResolverParamGraphQLArguments` as defined on the **Field**.

 .. _ResolverArguments:

 Resolver Parameters
 ~~~~~~~~~~~~~~~~~~~

-.. _ResolverRootArgument:
+.. _ResolverParamParent:

 Parent Value Object (*parent*)
 ******************************